glenrobertson/glenrobertson.github.com/_posts/2013-01-13-how-to-host-a-site-for-free-using-github-pages-and-jekyll.md

 #### Posts
 The `_posts` directory contains blog posts written in Markdown.
 They are named by date + the title of the blog.
 The date can be read by Jekyll, and can be used when listing the blog posts.
 Create a markdown file called `year-month-day-post-title.md` (e.g. `2013-01-13-first-post.md`).
-The post title in the filename is just to keep the filename unique.
+The name of the file makes up the URL path to the post.
 Add the following content to the file:

     ---
     layout: page